TGAC/COPO-documentation/policies/terms-of-use.rst

 * Samples cannot be deleted after they have been submitted; they can only be updated.
 More details about what field values can be updated can be found in the :ref:`samples-update` section in our documentation.

-* Please see our documentation on the various profile components for :ref:`standalone-profile-walkthrough` and :ref:`tol-profile-walkthrough` for more information concerning the restrictions and possibilities of the various research objects.
+* Please see our documentation on the various profile components for :ref:`genomics-profile-walkthrough` and :ref:`tol-profile-walkthrough` for more information concerning the restrictions and possibilities of the various research objects.